mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ---
 ```

-Once I'm connected and authenticated, the first thing I'm going to do is create my security officer, which enables user admin role.
-In this case, I'm creating it on the admin database.
+Once I'm connected and authenticated, the first thing I'm going to do is create my *security officer, which enables user admin role*.
+In this case, I'm creating it on the *admin database*.

 ```javascript
 db.createUser(